FAQ

 Q11: What information is available about GNAs on the gcve.eu website?

-, and potentially URLs for their specific GCVE data, API, dumps, and allocation process (like gcve_url
+A: A JSON is available, containing details for each registered GNA.
+This includes their unique id (GNA ID), short_name, full_name, and potentially URLs for their specific GCVE data, API, dumps, and allocation process (like gcve_url, gcve_api, gcve_dump, gcve_allocation).

 Q12: What is the relationship between the open source vulnerability-lookup project, the EUVD (European Union Vulnerability Database), and GCVE.eu?